 New York Times Pulitzer Prize-winning columnist David Leonhardt today properly calls “bull$hit” on the hot air being blown out of Washington and among political activists about the reasons behind the federal budget deficit and right ways to address it.

-To put it in budgetary terms, the deficit we imagine comes largely from .
-The one we have comes partly from discretionary spending but mostly from everything else: tax rates, , Medicaid and Social Security.
+To put it in budgetary terms, the deficit we imagine comes largely from discretionary spending.
+The one we have comes partly from discretionary spending but mostly from everything else: tax rates, Medicare, Medicaid and Social Security.

-The doctrinaire, devoid of a solid theoretical or historical foundation, abhorrence of anyby Republicans has to change.
+The doctrinaire, devoid of a solid theoretical or historical foundation, abhorrence of any increase in taxes or reduction of any tax deduction or shelter by Republicans has to change.
 Clinton’s increase in taxes in the ’90s didn’t snuff out the economy.
 Bush II’s tax cuts didn’t fuel it.

 While I don’t think that Simpson-Bowles is perfect or nearly enough, it’s a start.
 Leaders (as opposed to merely elected officials or politicians–there’s a difference) need to step forward and make this happen.